bmarolleau/iws-liberty-security/README.md

 <br/><br/>
 ![jmeter test](./images/iws-tai-jmeter-test.jpg)
 <br/><br/>
-5. Great news.
-Average response times stay below 50ms and the throughput is not impacted here, as most of the time is efficiently spent in the RPG program DB2 for i query execution, not in the IWS/TAI processing:
+5. Great news!!
+Average response times stay below 50 ms and the throughput is not impacted here, as most of the time is efficiently spent in the RPG program and DB2 for i query execution, and not in the IWS/TAI processing!
 <br/><br/>
 ![TAI and no TAI throughput  ](./images/iws-tai-jmeter-throughput.jpg)